The Cheesecake Factory

 The Cheesecake Factory Incorporated is an American restaurant company and distributor of cheesecakes based in the United States.
-The company operates 219 full-service restaurants: 206 under The Cheesecake Factory brand and 13 under the Grand Lux Cafe brand, not including the number of restaurants operated under the North Italia nor any of Fox Restaurant Brands' names.
-The Cheesecake Factory also operates two bakery production facilities—in Calabasas, California, and Rocky Mount, North Carolina—and licenses two bakery-based menus for other food service operators under The Cheesecake Factory Bakery Cafe marque.
-Its cheesecakes and other baked goods can also be found in the cafes of many Barnes & Noble stores.
+It operates 348 full-service restaurants: 215 under the Cheesecake Factory brand, 42 under the North Italia brand, and 91 under other brands.
+The Cheesecake Factory also operates two bakery production facilities—in Calabasas, California, and Rocky Mount, North Carolina—and licenses two bakery-based menus for other foodservice operators under the Cheesecake Factory Bakery Cafe marque.

 David M. Overton, the company's founder, opened the first Cheesecake Factory restaurant in Beverly Hills, California, in 1978.
 The restaurant established the future chain's pattern of featuring an eclectic menu, large portions, and signature cheesecakes.
-In 2020, Fortune magazine ranked The Cheesecake Factory at number 12 on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.
+In 2020, Fortune ranked the Cheesecake Factory at number 12 on their Fortune List of the Top 100 Companies to Work For in 2020 based on an employee survey of satisfaction.
+Additionally, The Cheesecake Factory’s average unit volume consistently leads the casual restaurant industry.

 History

 Founding and early years

-Evelyn Overton opened a business after making a cheesecake for her husband's employer in 1949.
-She opened a small cheesecake bakery in Detroit, Michigan, in the late 1950s, but eventually gave it up in order to raise her two children.
-She continued to supply cakes to several local restaurants through a kitchen in her basement.
+Evelyn Overton, inspired by a cheesecake recipe from a Detroit newspaper, made a cheesecake for her husband's employer in the 1940s.
+The cheesecake was well-received, and subsequently led her to open a small cheesecake bakery in Detroit, Michigan, in the late 1950s.
+She closed the bakery to raise her children, but continued supplying cheesecakes to local restaurants from her basement kitchen.
 In 1967, Evelyn's son David M. Overton left Detroit to attend Hastings College of Law in San Francisco, but in 1968, decided to be a drummer, performing with the Billy Roberts Blues Band.
 In 1971, David convinced his parents to relocate to Los Angeles to open a commercial bakery.
-In 1972, they moved to the Woodland Hills area of Los Angeles where they opened The Cheesecake Factory Bakery, in which they produced cheesecakes and other desserts for local restaurants.
+In 1972, they moved to the Woodland Hills area of Los Angeles where they opened the Cheesecake Factory Bakery, in which they produced cheesecakes and other desserts for local restaurants.

-California
+First restaurant

-In 1978, Evelyn's son David opened The Cheesecake Factory, a small salad-and-sandwich restaurant in Beverly Hills that sold 10 varieties of cheesecakes on a one-page menu.
+In 1978, Evelyn's son David opened the Cheesecake Factory, a small salad-and-sandwich restaurant in Beverly Hills that sold ten varieties of cheesecakes on a one-page menu.
 In 1983, he opened a second restaurant in Marina del Rey.
 By 1987, the Beverly Hills location had expanded into a 78-seat restaurant and was experiencing great financial success.
 This led to the opening of a third, larger location in Redondo Beach, which was eventually renovated into a 300-seat, 21000 sqft location.
-By the end of the 1980s, The Cheesecake Factory's one-page menu had expanded and the restaurant offered additional fast-food and short-order items.
+By the end of the 1980s, the Cheesecake Factory's one-page menu had expanded, and the restaurant offered additional fast-food and short-order items.